BEHIND BARS AND BEYOND: A PERFECT IRELAND ITINERARY THAT INCLUDES KILMAINHAM GAOL

 From Galway, the iconic Cliffs of Moher make an essential day trip.
 These 700-foot sea cliffs (almost twice the height of the Statue of Liberty) charge $8 admission, but the views justify every penny.
 For photographers, morning light creates the most dramatic shadow play across the cliff faces.
 Skip mid-day when tour buses disgorge crowds of selfie-seekers, or venture beyond the main viewing platforms to O’Brien’s Tower for relatively tourist-free vantage points.

-The Wild Atlantic Way stretches 1,600 miles along Ireland’s western coast, but focusing on the section between Galway and Dingle produces the highest scenery-to-driving-time ratio.
-Key stops include Connemara National Park (free admission), the eerily beautiful limestone landscape of The Burren, and tiny fishing villages like Roundstone where fishermen still set off in traditional wooden Galway Hooker boats.
+The Wild Atlantic Way stretches 1,600 miles along Ireland’s western coast, but focusing on the section between Galway and Dingle produces the highest scenery-to-driving-time ratio and showcases some of the best places to go in Ireland for dramatic coastal views.
+Key stops include Connemara National Park (free admission), the eerily beautiful limestone landscape of The Burren, and tiny fishing villages like Roundstone where fishermen still set off in traditional wooden Galway Hooker boats—all ranking among the best places to visit in Ireland for authentic experiences.

 Regarding the eternal Irish tourist dilemma—Ring of Kerry versus Dingle Peninsula—Dingle wins for those seeking authenticity.
 The Ring of Kerry suffers from a tourist-to-authentic-experience ratio that’s grown increasingly unfavorable, while Dingle maintains working farms alongside ancient beehive huts and Bronze Age ruins.
 Dingle town itself offers Ireland’s highest pub-to-person ratio, including the famed O’Sullivan’s where impromptu music sessions erupt nightly.